Anti-racism, Diversity, Equity & Inclusion

 - Climate: An external ADEI consultant conducted a diversity climate survey and led focus groups identifying salient concerns regarding climate, diversity, equity, and inclusion in the Department.

-- Strategic plan: The full ADEI committee meets monthly, and subcommittee meetings occur regularly in between those monthly meetings.
-The committee is currently creating a 3- to 5-year strategic plan to promote ADEI in the Department.
+- Strategic plan: The full ADEI committee meets periodically to advise the department’s co-chairs, and it also supports ADEI-related activities on an ongoing basis.
+The committee also provided input on a strategic plan to promote ADEI in the Department.

 - Seminar speakers: The process for inviting seminar speakers has been revamped to increase the diversity of the speakers, ensure a number of seminars are dedicated to the topic of health equity, and encourage greater staff participation in nominating speakers.